Cardiology in Manhattan

 Cardiologists are involved in the diagnosis and treatment of heart attacks, heart failure, heart disease, and heart rhythm disturbances.

 Our NYC cardiologist may perform diagnostic tests including:

-- Echocardiogram (Echo) – also called echocardiography or diagnostic cardiac ultrasound, this test uses high frequency sound waves to make pictures of the heart in order to evaluate the structure and function of the organ
+Also called echocardiography or diagnostic cardiac ultrasound, an Echocardiogram (echo) uses high frequency sound waves to make pictures of the heart in order to evaluate the structure and function of the organ

-- Stress testing – also known as an exercise stress test, this test evaluates how much stress your heart can manage before developing either an abnormal rhythm or evidence of ischemia (not enough blood flow to the heart muscle)
+Also known as an exercise stress test, stress testing evaluates how much stress your heart can manage before developing either an abnormal rhythm or evidence of ischemia (not enough blood flow to the heart muscle)

 Treatment for cardiovascular disease will depend upon each patient’s unique needs.
 Treatment options may include:

 Changing your diet and exercise and other lifestyle factors can significantly help.
 This may include eating a low-fat and low-sodium diet, performing at least 30 minutes of moderate exercise on most days of the week, quitting smoking, and decreasing alcohol intake.

 There are a variety of prescription medications that can improve symptoms.
 The type of medication will depend on the type of heart disease.